Under the BibleUnder the Bible

 If we were to assume portions of the Old Testament were written first in Proto-Sinaitic before it moved onto Ktav Ivri and ultimately into Masoretic, this is how I would date it accordingly:

 Keep in mind this is under the assumption it was first written in Proto-Sinaitic, as there currently exist no proof it's only hypothetical.
 Considering Egyptian writing and culture were prevalent during Moses and Joseph, it's not out of the realm of possibility multiple writing systems were interchanged and people 'just knew' the pictograms of all of them back then.
 There's also nothing saying that portions of the Old Testament was written in just one of the writing systems, it could have been multiples before being consolidated into Ashuri.
+Unfortunately as Antiochus IV Epiphanes destroyed many Old Testament manuscripts and the Jews continue to be persecuted throughout history, not many copies of anything remain.
+Without the Leningrad Codex much would have been lost.

 To the Goofballs and Conspiratorialists